gobinda99/NYTimesMostPopular/README.md

          -Dsonar.login=53935205a45f1b78679ae5e986eaa76d334bf2d9
   ```

-  Here is link to see [SonacQube Report](https://sonarcloud.io/project/issues?id=gobinda99_NYTimesMostPopular&resolved=false) of the project
+  Here is the link to see [SonacQube Report](https://sonarcloud.io/project/issues?id=gobinda99_NYTimesMostPopular&resolved=false) of the project.